mywalkb/DenylistUnmount/README.md

 ## How to use

 - enable zygisk
-- disable enforce zygisk
+- disable "Enforce DenyList"
-- put app in denylist
+- put app in DenyList

 every app in denylist before start unmount magisk, so app can't detect magisk